David Hockney: Career

 In 1964, Hockney moved to Los Angeles, where he was inspired to make a series of paintings of swimming pools in the comparatively new acrylic medium using vibrant colours.
-He lived back and forth among Los Angeles, London, and Paris in the late 1960s to 1970s.
+He lived at various times in Los Angeles, London, and Paris from the late 1960s to 1970s.
 In 1974 he began a decade-long personal relationship with Gregory Evans who moved with him to the US in 1976 and as of 2019 remains a business partner.
-In 1978 he rented a house in the Hollywood Hills, and later bought and expanded it to include his studio.
-He also owned a 1,643-square-foot beach house at 21039 Pacific Coast Highway in Malibu, which he sold in 1999 for around $1.5 million.

-In the 1990s, Hockney returned more frequently to Yorkshire, usually every three months, to visit his mother who died in 1999.
-Until 1997, he rarely stayed for more than two weeks, when his friend Jonathan Silver, who was terminally ill, encouraged him to capture the local surroundings.
-He did this at first with paintings based on memory, some from his boyhood.
-In 1998, he completed the painting of the Yorkshire landmark, Garrowby Hill.
-Hockney returned to Yorkshire for longer and longer stays, and by 2003 was painting the countryside en plein air in both oils and watercolour.
-He set up residence and studio in a converted bed and breakfast, in the seaside town of Bridlington, about 75 mi from where he was born.
+In 1978 he rented a home in the Hollywood Hills; he later bought and expanded the house to include his studio.
+He also owned a 1,643-square-foot beach house at 21039 Pacific Coast Highway in Malibu, which he sold in 1999 for about $1.5 million (£1.2 million).
+In the 1990s, Hockney returned more often to Yorkshire, usually every three months, to visit his mother who died in 1999.
+Until 1997, he rarely stayed for more than two weeks, when his friend Jonathan Silver who was terminally ill, encouraged him to capture the local surroundings.
+At first he did this with paintings based on memory, some from his boyhood.
+In 1998, he completed his painting of the Yorkshire landmark, Garrowby Hill.
+Hockney returned to Yorkshire for increasingly longer stays and by 2003 was painting the countryside en plein air in both oils and watercolour.

+Hockney set up residence and studio in a converted bed and breakfast, in the seaside town of Bridlington, about 75 mi from where he was born.
 The oil paintings he produced after 2005 were influenced by his intensive studies in watercolour, a series titled Midsummer: East Yorkshire (2003–2004).
-He created paintings made of multiple smaller canvases—two to fifty—placed together.
+He created paintings made of multiple smaller canvases — two to fifty — placed together.
 To help him visualise work at that scale, he used digital photographic reproductions to study the day's work.

-In spring 2020 Hockney stayed at La Grande Cour, a farmhouse and studio in Normandy, during the global COVID-19 pandemic.
+In spring 2020 he stayed at La Grande Cour, a farmhouse and studio in Normandy, during the global COVID-19 pandemic.